Skip to main content

 Summary

-Microsoft Entra passkeys on Windows enable phishing-resistant, passwordless sign-in using Windows Hello on Entra-protected resources, including unmanaged devices.
-Public preview starts mid-March 2026.
-Organizations must opt in and configure policies to enable this feature; no impact occurs without activation.
+Microsoft Entra passkeys on Windows enable phishing-resistant, passwordless sign-in using Windows Hello on both managed and unmanaged devices.
+Public preview runs from late March to May 2026.
+Organizations must opt in and configure passkey policies; existing security policies remain unchanged.
+No compliance issues identified.

 Details